Courses | Credit(s) | Contact | Lab |

 COMMUNITY AND PUBLIC HEALTH NURSING

-Concepts of community health nursing focus on community as a client and nursing interventions utilized across the lifespan.
+This course uses a competency-based conceptual framework to provide online RN to BSN students the opportunity to examine concepts of community and public health nursing focus on the community as a client and nursing interventions utilized across the lifespan.
 This course is designed to provide students the opportunity to assist culturally diverse populations and aggregates in the community to achieve an optimum level of wellness.
-Special emphasis is placed on advanced theoretical concepts related to health promotion, risk reduction, disease prevention and development process.
+Special emphasis is placed on advanced theoretical concepts related to health promotion, risk reduction, disease prevention, and development processes.
+This course requires students to complete experiential learning through live and virtual activities supervised by the faculty coordinator of experiential learning.

 |